Inokinoki/inoki-blog/source/_posts/Ollama.md

 {% asset_img ollama.drawio.svg ollama arch %}

-I would say as well: `ollama` is a thin but smart enough wrapper of `llama.cpp`.
+I would say as well: `ollama` is a thin (maybe not so thin) but smart enough wrapper of `llama.cpp`.
-Although it still has a few drawbacks, we still need as many these kinds of wrappers as possible, to make the life easier for any end-users.
+Although it still has a few drawbacks, we really need as many these kinds of wrappers as possible, to make the life easier for any end-users.